Live and Learn in Alaska Initiative

 tuition rate.
 Is there an issue?

 Eligibility determinations may last through the add/drop deadline.
-If the add/drop deadline for the semester has passed, you can contact the Office of the Bursar at 907-786-1440 to determine the status of your eligibility determination for participation in the initiative.
+If the add/drop deadline for the semester has passed, you can contact the Office of the Bursar at 907-786-1440 to inquire about the status of the discount to your student account.

 -